slimboi/devops_projects/03.Deploying-a-MERN-Stack-Todo-Application/README.md

 We will be building a simple todo list application and deploying on AWS cloud EC2 machine.

 ## Creating an Ubuntu EC2 Instance
 Login to AWS Cloud Service console and create an Ubuntu EC2 instance.
-The virtual machine is a linux operating system which serves as the backbone for the LEMP Stack web application.

 Login into the instance via ssh:
 ```